Brittney Griner’s Moscow trial resumes amid calls for US to seek deal

 Griner was detained in February at Moscow’s Sheremetyevo Airport after vape canisters with cannabis oil allegedly were found in her luggage.
 She faces up to 10 years in prison if convicted of large-scale transportation of drugs.

-The trial of the Phoenix Mercury star and two-time Olympic gold medalist began last week but the second session was adjourned because two scheduled witnesses did not appear.
-Such delays are not uncommon in Russian courts and her detention has been authorized through Dec.
+The trial of the Phoenix Mercury star and two-time Olympic gold medalist was adjourned after its start last week because two scheduled witnesses did not appear.
+Such delays are routine in Russian courts and her detention has been authorized through Dec.
 20, suggesting the proceedings could last months.

 Although Griner’s supporters initially kept a low profile, calls for the United States to take action spiked after the trial’s first day.